Introduction

 Q4: Is it safer to rent a jet ski with a guide?

 A4: Generally, yes.
-Having a guide reduces the risk associated with navigating on unfamiliar oceans or lakes.
+Having a guide reduces the risk associated with navigating on seas or lakes you may not be familiar with.
 They can give you advice on water conditions and help you avoid dangerous areas.
-However, if you decide to go without a guide, be sure to be well-informed about local safety measures and regulations.
+However, if you decide to go without a guide, make sure you are well informed about local safety measures and regulations.

 Q5: Which option is more economical?